 adb connect <ip>

-command as instructed above. - Now type the following command and hit the Enter key to invoke the shell mode.
+command as instructed above. - Now type the following command and hit Enter to invoke the shell mode.

 adb shell